James Wallis (games designer): Writing and Periodicals

 In 1994 he founded and published Interactive Fantasy (IF), an early journal of 'games design and criticism'.
 The editor was Andrew Rilstone.
 The second issue included the first printing of the essay 'I Have No Words And I Must Design' by Greg Costikyan.

 He wrote for the British Sunday Times newspaper from 2000 to 2001.

 He also co-wrote scripts for the television show 404 Not Found.

+On October 17, 2023, Wallis released an enhanced audio edition of Everybody Wins in collaboration with Recorded Books, Inc., further establishing his prominence in board game culture and design.
+The book examines the transformative impact of tabletop gaming over the past 45 years, providing insights for enthusiasts, newcomers, and those seeking game recommendations.